Charli3-Official/charli3-dendrite/README.md

 poetry run pytest -n auto
 ```
 ## Contributing
-Contributions to Cardex are welcome!
+Contributions to Charli3 Dendrite are welcome!
 Please refer to the `CONTRIBUTING.md` file for guidelines on how to contribute to the project.